 - Optimizing images:

-Making sure that your images are not larger than they need to be, that they are in the correct file format (PNGs are generally better for graphics with less than 16 colours while JPEGs are usually better for photographic images) and that they are duly compressed.
+Making sure that your images are not larger than they need to be, that they are in the correct file format (PNGs are generally better for graphics with less than 16 colors while JPEGs are usually better for photographic images) and that they are duly compressed.

 You can use the CSS sprites to create a template for images that you frequently use on your sites, such as buttons & icons.
 CSS sprites integrate your images into one large image that loads all at once (which means fewer HTTP requests) and then displays only the sections that you want to show.
 Such practice implies that you save load time by not allowing users to wait for multiple images to load.